jeremyjohnreeder/tasklocale/README.md

 	cp -R dottaskslashtasklocale ~/.task/tasklocale
 	cp tasklocale ~/bin

-3. Create a symbolic link to your language of choice, e.g. epo-RUS. ln -s epo-RUS ~/.task/tasklocale/locale
+3. Create a symbolic link to your language of choice, such as epo-RUS. ln -s epo-RUS ~/.task/tasklocale/locale

 4. Edit ~/.taskrc, adding the following line: